 Dr. Petia Yanchulova Merica-Jones

-I received my PhD in Physics (Astrophysics) from the University of California, San Diego in 2020.
+I received my PhD in Physics (Astrophysics) from the University of California, San Diego in 2020 where Karin Sandstrom was my academic advisor.

 Research